wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The state transition only supports two possible states, namely, the transient `M`, or the transient `E`, which will transit to stable `M` and `E`, respectively.
 The method also calls `retry()` to schedule the next entry in the MSHR for retry, if there is any.

+##### invalidateExceptRequestor()

+Method `invalidateExceptRequestor()`, as the name implies, invalidates all other copies of a block except the requestor of a given event.
+This method is used when a `GETX` hits a block in the cache, and it is indicated by the coherence state that the address is also being shared in upper level caches in shared states.